 With the aforementioned in mind, the odds are that you might be able to see an inclusion or two in SI1 clarity diamonds.
 At least if you're going to scrutinize the diamond closely.

-Be that as it may, this range of clarity can provide great value since it tends to face-up eye-clean from 9-12 inches.
+Be that as it may, this range of clarity can provide significant value since it tends to face-up eye-clean from 9-12 inches.
 In that case, it's likely to appear to be eye-clean under normal viewing conditions.

 Although that may be true, it's important to note that the SI-1 clarity grade incorporates the broadest range of inclusion.
-In other words, the parameters for the grade are extremely broad.
+In other words, the parameters for the rating are more extensive than you might imagine.

 VS2 & VS1 Clarity Diamonds:

-In other words, this is a fantastic grade for an engagement ring that will make it harder for your future Mother-In-Law to criticize.
-And we say that because there was this one who used to carry a diamond grading loupe in their purse!
+In other words, this is a fantastic grade for an engagement ring that will make it harder for your Future Mother-In-Law to criticize.
+And we say that because we know one who carries a diamond grading loupe in their purse!